 The Centers for Disease Control and Prevention (CDC) (2019), noted that up to 75 % of all DENV infections are asymptomatic, that is, they have no clinical signs or symptoms of the disease.

 Symptomatic dengue commonly presents as a non-specific, mild to moderate, acute, febrile illness; however, as many as 5 % of dengue infections progress to severe, life-threatening disease—Dengue Hemorrhagic Fever (DHF) and Dengue Shock Syndrome (DSS).

 Severe forms typically manifest after a 2–7 day febrile phase and are often preceded by warning signs.

 Because early clinical findings are non-specific, knowing how to recognize the warning signs of severe infection can reduce the risk of death among patients with severe dengue.

-Undifferentiated fever can mimic any number of other acute illnesses with fever—it does not meet case definition criteria for dengue fever.
-It’s difficult to diagnose based on physical exam and routine tests alone.
-Unless a specfic dengue diagnostic test is performed, the diagnosis remains unknown.
+Undifferentiated fever can mimic any other acute illnesses with fever—it does not meet the case definition criteria for dengue fever.
+It’s difficult to diagnose based on a physical exam and routine tests alone.
+Unless a specific dengue diagnostic test is performed, the diagnosis remains unknown.